-This page deals with the EMFs from Smart Meters, like the US example shown in the picture.
+This page deals with the EMFs from Smart Meters, like the US example shown in the top picture and the UK example in the bottom picture.
 See also the EMFs from traditional rotating-disc meters.

 We use the term "Smart Meter" loosely here.
 Much of this also applies to different variants of Automatic Meter Reading - meters that transmit the meter reading but without the full Smart Meter functionality.
 And it's possible to have Smart Meters that don't use wireless technology at all, if they transmit data over the power lines for example.

 Smart Meters produce very low power-frequency EMFs.
 But most of them communicate by wireless technology, which involves radio-frequency (RF) EMFs.
 RF EMFs are generally outside the scope of this website, which deals with power frequencies.
 But because Smart Meters are part of the electricity system, we give some basic information on the RF fields they produce here.

 What technologies do smart meters use?

 Smart Meters communicate both outside and inside the home.
 Outside the home - the Wide Area Network or WAN - they communicate information on meter readings to the electricity company, and information on tariffs etc back the other way.
 Inside the home - the Local Area Network, LAN, or Home Area network, HAN - they are equipped to send information on consumption to a display within the home, and to communicate with "smart appliances" when these become available.
 In many Smart Meters, both of these use wireless technologies.

 - Some Smart Meters use the existing mobile-phone systems, where each Smart Meter contains the transmitting bit of a mobile phone, and communicates with the nearest base station when it needs to.